-Speedify is a Virtual Private Network provider.
-What’s a VPN?
-It’s software that’ll significantly improve your privacy and security when online.
-Speedify promises more than that: they say they’ll also make your internet connection faster, especially your download speed.
+VPN can significantly improve your privacy and security when online.
+Speedify is a VPN provider that promises more than that: they say they’ll also make your internet connection faster, especially your download speed.

 While Speedify is popular, It’s not the only VPN on the market, and it’s not the only way to turbo-charge your connection.
 In this article, we’ll quickly cover exactly what Speedify does, who would benefit from an alternative, and what those alternatives are.

-Read on to learn which VPN is best for you.
+Read on to learn which Speedify alternative is best for you.

 What Are the Software’s Strengths?